 business management OR

-A scholarship for a 2nd, 3rd, or 4th year post-secondary student studying for a university degree in mining or geology.
-Also eligible: post-graduate students studying mining engineering, geological engineering.
+A scholarship for a 2nd, 3rd, or 4th year post-secondary student or graduate student studying for a university degree in mining engineering, geological engineering or geology (in order of preference).
+Two-years Yukon residency.

 JAMES W. MURDOCH

 A scholarship for a Yukon resident studying music, drama, or the fine arts.

 A scholarship for students who are studying in the fields of geology, mining-related engineering, geophysics or earth sciences.
 Applicants must be a Yukon resident, attending Yukon University, or working for a placer mining / exploration company; and must provide a statement about their connection to the Yukon's mining industry.